UPDATE: There is my new post with some updated information about testing Rails application with minitest here.

 $ rails generate model User name:string

-This should create files:
+This should create files:test/fixtures/users.yml

 test/models/user_test.rb